Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 4. What should I consider when selecting an arbitrator in Houston?

-Consider their expertise, impartiality, experience with relevant industries, and communication skills to ensure a fair process and sound judgment.
+Consider their expertise, impartiality, experience at a local employer, and communication skills to ensure a fair process and sound judgment.

 5. How long does arbitration usually take in Houston?